In January 2025, after a poll of our members, we changed our name from the Lower Char Community Project to

 |

-In January 2024, the Nurdle Organisation and a small crowd of committed residents cleared up an amazing 1.2 million microplastic beads from our river mouth.
+In January 2024, the Nurdle Organisation and a crowd of residents cleared up an amazing 1.2 million microplastic beads from our river mouth.
+We organised a similar clean-up took place in March 2024.

 Here's a video of the Green Party's Baroness Jenny Jones's visit to Lyme Regis in Sept 2022 to learn more about pollution in our rivers.